Suzuki Cultus: GTi

 In June 1986, Suzuki introduced the flagship GTi (AA33S) model with both styling and performance upgrades over other models.
 It was originally available as a manual three-door hatch only, although later a five-door version called GXi was added.
 The GTi was one of the first Suzuki to feature electronic fuel injection on its G13B high performance twin cam engine.
 This new engine has 1298 cc thanks to a shorter stroke (75.5 mm, down from the previous 77 mm), fuel injection and 97 PS (JIS) in the Japanese market.
-The front brake system was also upgraded to a larger diameter disc brakes.
+In foreign markets, the car produced 101 PS at 6450 rpm and 83 lbft of torque at 4950 rpm, giving the GTi a 0-60 mph (97 km/h) time of between 8.7 and 9.0 seconds, and a quarter mile time of 16.8 seconds at 83 mph based on period road tests.
+The front brake system was also upgraded with larger diameter disc brakes.

 Interior updates included velour highlighted door cards and seat trimming.
 A red theme across the dashboard displays, carpet and seat roping was standard as was a centre console.
 Electric adjustable mirrors were also added.

-Exterior styling upgrades included a model specific molded spoiler, side skirts and a bumper bar incorporating fog-lights.
+Exterior styling upgrades included a model-specific molded spoiler, side skirts, and a bumper bar incorporating fog lights.
 The rear suspension was also entirely different from lesser versions.